Understanding Docker Containers Before You Install

 Networking Between Containers

-Docker Compose automatically creates a network for your services.
-All containers defined in the compose file can communicate with each other using their service names as hostnames.
+Docker Compose automatically creates a network for services defined in the same compose file.
+Containers can communicate with each other using their service names as hostnames.

-In the example above, the PHP service can reach the MySQL service at the hostname db on port 3306.
-Your application configuration in PHP should use db as the database hostname, not localhost.
+In the example above, the PHP service reaches the MySQL database using the hostname db on port 3306.
+Your application configuration should use this service name, not localhost.

 $dbHost = 'db';